SujiKim6/SujiKim6/README.md

 ## Hi there 👋

-### About Suji
+### About Suji 👩🏻‍💻
-- 👩🏻‍💻 Pursuing MS in Computer Science at USC
+- 🎓 MS in Computer Science at USC
 - 🎓 BE in Computer Science and Engineering at SWU

 ![Suji's GitHub stats](https://github-readme-stats.vercel.app/api?username=sujikim6&count_private=true&theme=buefy&show_icons=true&hide=stars,contribs)